BAlmeidaS/zettelkasten/Zettelkasten/Wilcoxon's test.md

 $$\displaystyle \Huge S_{\text{final}} = min(S_A, S_B)$$
 6. Find the $\displaystyle \large S_{\text{ref}}$ in a [Wilcoxon rank sums table](https://real-statistics.com/statistics-tables/wilcoxon-rank-sum-table-independent-samples/) - You will need the $\displaystyle \large \alpha$ that you want, and the size of both distributions $\displaystyle \large n_A$  and $\displaystyle \large n_B$.
 *For instance, if $\displaystyle \large n_A=10$ and $\displaystyle \large n_B = 10$ and I want $\displaystyle \large \alpha=.05$, then, $\displaystyle \large S_{\text{ref}} = 78$*

 7. We reject [[Null Hypothesis|H0]] if $\displaystyle \large S_{\text{final}} \le S_{\text{ref}}$ :
 $$\displaystyle \Huge \begin{eqnarray}
 S_{\text{final}} \le S_{\text{ref}} &\rightarrow& \text{reject }H0 \\
 S_{\text{final}} \gt S_{\text{ref}} &\rightarrow& \text{fail to reject }H0

 \end{eqnarray}$$
+> [!R language]
+> In `R` the function `wilcox.test` has an approximation of this method using normals.
+However it will warning that if there are ties, the p-values is not going to be exact, seldom this is a problem.